 - Lightly grease each deck support arm (2) on the tractor.
-Refer to Mower Deck Installation photo for location of deck support arm. - Engage the deck carrier frame tube sockets on the tractor support arms (refer to Discharge Chute and PTO Shaft Guard Installation photo for socket location), slide the deck onto the support arms approximately 3 in.
-(76 mm). - Retract spring-loaded coupler ring on the PTO Tube (provided in Owner's Packet) and insert coupler tool.
-Refer to Quick Coupler Installation Tool photo.
+Refer to Mower Deck Installation photo on next page for location of deck support arm. - Engage the deck carrier frame tube sockets on the tractor support arms (refer to Discharge Chute and PTO Shaft Guard Installation photo for socket location).
+Slide the deck onto the support arms: all the way if SD equipped model, approximately 3 in.
+(76 mm) if GHS equipped model.